 Mini Chicken or Turkey Pot Pies with Biscuit Topping

-Use up leftover Thanksgiving turkey or rotisserie chicken in these quick, easy, and delicious individual pot pies.
+Use up leftover rotisserie chicken or turkey in these quick, easy, and delicious individual pot pies.
 Top each pie with a round of refrigerated biscuit dough, which bake up rich and flaky and golden.
 If you don’t have any leftover chicken you can just cook up a couple boneless skinless chicken breasts for an equally tasty dish.

 These little pot pies are complete meals in themselves, with fresh vegetables and chicken or turkey in a creamy gravy.
 When we make this recipe for dinner everyone cleans their plate!

 Feel free to adapt this recipe to whatever you happen to have on hand—other vegetables you can use include broccoli, cubed new potatoes, and sliced mushrooms.
 Dried herbs may be substituted for fresh—use half the amount indicated in the recipe.

 If you don’t have ramekins, you can make one large pot pie in a casserole dish and layer the biscuits over the top; cooking time may vary from that indicated.

 - 2 cups cooked turkey or chicken, diced

 - 1 medium yellow onion, diced